Intelligent Earth (UKRI CDT in AI for the Environment)

 Proposed field and title of research project

 If you are not applying for a specific project, you do not have to specify one at this stage.
-Instead you should indicate your preferred CDT Research theme under 'Proposed field and title of research project'.
-If there are pre-defined projects or topic areas of interest to you, you can indicate this in your personal statement.
-You retain the right to change your research stream up to the point where you submit your research proposal in the second term, so this selection is not binding at application stage.
+Instead, you should indicate your preferred CDT Research theme under 'Proposed field and title of research project'.
+If there are pre-defined projects or topic areas of interest to you, you can indicate this in your statement of purpose.

 Proposed supervisor